persado/persado.github.io/_posts/2020-01-22-speed-up-rspec-boot-time.md

 ## Adding Spring

-This part is pretty straightforward, I based a lot of what I did off of this [other blog post](https://schwad.github.io/ruby/rails/testing/2017/08/14/50-times-faster-rspec-loading.html) and the [spring documentation](https://github.com/rails/spring).
+This part is pretty straightforward.
+I based a lot of what I did off of this [other blog post](https://schwad.github.io/ruby/rails/testing/2017/08/14/50-times-faster-rspec-loading.html) and the [spring documentation](https://github.com/rails/spring).

 Step 1 is to add these two gems to the gemfile: